-I’ve been going on and on about the evils associated with conventional schooling, but haven’t offered any concrete alternatives yet.
-How about I do that.
+We’ve been looking at the evils associated with conventional schooling, but so far haven’t looked at any concrete alternatives yet.
+So, how about we do that now…

 Personally I’ve seen homeschooled kids that go through the same icky stuff that kids in conventional schools go through.
 If you homeschool with tests, set curriculum and forced learning, it’s really not any different than how the average school functions.
 That said, I’ve seen families who say they homeschool, but actually unschool.
 The title doesn’t matter, it’s what you do that matters.